 So, if you want to try a new approach to learning scales, or aren’t getting anywhere with the CAGED or 3NPS patterns, check out the tutorial which teaches you the basic idea behind the system.
 If you like it and you’ve already been playing for a while, you’ll enjoy the revised Scales and Arpeggios Book which goes into greater detail and includes how to change seamlessly between scales, open positions, the warp zone, how to stack the patterns, and how to learn arpeggios.

-The Exotic Scales and Modes Book shows you how to use the system to learn exotic scales, and features plenty of related concepts for you to incorporate these scales into your playing.
+The FREE Exotic Scales and Modes Book shows you how to use the system to learn exotic scales, and features plenty of related concepts for you to incorporate these scales into your playing.

 Other Ways to Skin a Cat